magnus-lycka/luantibot/docs/implementation_plan.md

          --tree=.luarocks install luacheck
 ```

+Add `luacov` the same way for coverage.
+Every flag matters: Homebrew's luarocks
+is itself a Lua 5.5 script and so defaults to installing there, where nothing in
+this project can see it — and the failure is silent, because `luarocks list`
+happily shows the rock it just put somewhere useless.

 `scripts/lua-env.sh` wraps the resulting `LUA_PATH`/`PATH` dance; run the tools
 through `./scripts/busted` and `./scripts/luacheck` rather than directly.